 6.X.1 Description

 The QoS profile of a QoS flow is determined by UPF eventually.
 Thus, the UPF should have the ability to handle some QoS flow by itself, e.g., providing the QoS profile configured locally in UPF.
 By exposing this information directly from UPF to NEF, the AF can know the QoS profile with flexibility and low latency.
+The UPF may support Nupf_EventExposure_Subscribe service operation.